 Go to File Station / Docker / homeassistant folder and open the file configuration.yaml Follow the instructions in the image below.

-Add the lines below in the configuration.yaml file and remember to change the Gateway IP with your own Gateway IP (see STEP 2).
+Copy paste the lines below in the configuration.yaml file.
 Save the file.
 Follow the instructions in the image below.

 Restart the Home Assistant Container.
+Right click on the home_assistant container, then click Restart.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂